How is a Collaborative Divorce Different from a Contested Divorce?

 What is a Collaborative Divorce?

-As the name implies, collaborative divorce involves both spouses and their attorneys’ working together to sort through all the practical issues involved in the end of a marriage.
+As the name implies, collaborative divorce involves both spouses and their attorneys’ working together to sort through all the practical issues involved at the end of a marriage.
 The goal of collaborative divorce is to reach as much agreement as possible with as little conflict as possible.

-At the end of a successful collaborative divorce process, most Colorado Springs divorcing couples will have saved time and money by agreeing instead of fighting, and will have reached a mutually acceptable agreement that should minimize any feelings of resentment or unfairness.
+At the end of a successful collaborative divorce process, most Colorado Springs divorcing couples will have saved time and money by agreeing instead of fighting and will have reached a mutually acceptable agreement that should minimize any feelings of resentment or unfairness.

 The first, and perhaps the most important, step in a collaborative divorce is the agreement of both spouses to participate.
 You can’t collaborate with yourself, and if both parties aren’t on the same page about working through their issues together, then the process will be over before it starts.
 If, however, a couple is committed to wrapping up their marriage in a non-adversarial, honest, and respectful manner, then collaborative divorce offers them a mechanism to do so.